dsaronin/kibali/README.md

 At the head of every controller for which you wish to control user access, you'll need to place an _access_control_ macro which is used to generate a before_filter for the authorization checks.
-In the testing, I had to place the parameter in a seperate statement because syntax errors were encountered.
-That might be due to the limited test structure used.
-I'll show both forms here.
+The macro takes a hash of role specification parameters.
+These must be specified prior to the macro and then referenced as the macro's parameter parameter.
+I cannot be specified in-line because Rails is treating it as a before_filter and so expects a before_filter type of ( :only =>, :except => ) hash which would then apply to the before_filter itself and thus bypass any explicit checking.

 Unauthorized access yields an exception: Kibali::AccessDenied .
 Syntax errors in formulating the control parameters will also raise an exception: Kibali::SyntaxError .